stacks-network/docs/src/pages/en/write-smart-contracts/software.md

 clarinet new my-project && cd my-project
 ```

-Create a new contract inside my project:
+Create a new contract inside `my-project`:

 ```bash
 clarinet contract new mycoolcontract